ellennickles/xphoto-s23/week2/README.md

 ### PART 2 • [READ](https://drive.google.com/drive/u/1/folders/1bp6ZJ3krohBmhxB699nj1edjueV8w-EO) & RESPOND
 - The “decisive moment” is a recurring idea in photography.
 Read the Introduction to *The Decisive Moment* by Henri Cartier-Bresson (1952) and an "Interview with Henri Cartier-Bresson from Famous Photographers Tell How (1958)" on American Suburb-X.
 - Select a photograph from the book, *The Decisive Moment* (video content warning: nudity) that exemplifies this idea for you.
-Take a screenshot of the selected picture, add it to your blog post, and answer all of the questions in [Looking at Photographs]() (link TBA), including why it represents a "decisive moment", to practice reading the elements of a photograph.
+Take a screenshot of the selected picture, add it to your blog post, and answer all of the questions in [Looking at Photographs]() (link TBA), including why it represents a "decisive moment" to you, to practice reading the elements of a photograph.
 HINT: Drop your screenshot into a Google Image Search to find a better version?
 - Be sure to include at least one (1) question for discussion or further reflection.

 ### PART 3 • SUBMIT • [Assignment Form](https://forms.gle/bT1L7qHnrvmQ23sN9)